holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Integrity zomes

 An integrity zome, as the name suggests, is responsible for maintaining the data integrity of a Holochain application.
 It sets the rules and ensures that any data writes occurring within the application are consistent with those rules.
-In other words, it is responsible for ensuring that data is correct, complete, and trustworthy.
+In other words, it's responsible for ensuring that data is correct, complete, and trustworthy.
 Integrity zomes help maintain a secure and reliable distributed peer-to-peer network by enforcing the validation rules defined by the application developer --- in this case, you!

 ### Coordinator zomes

-On the other hand, a coordinator zome contains the code that actually commits data, retrieves it, or sends and receives messages between peers or between other portions of the application on a user's own device (between the back end and the front-end UI, for instance).
+On the other hand, a coordinator zome contains the code that actually commits data, retrieves it, or sends and receives messages between peers or between other portions of the application on a user's own device (between the back end and the UI, for instance).
 A coordinator zome is where you define the API for your DNA, through which the network of peers and their data is made accessible to the user.

 ### Multiple zomes per DNA